On Thanksgiving morning, 2017, I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 Shortly after his internal drawbridge lowered in earnest with his former teacher, Rodriguez got a second visitor.

-This time, however, the visitor was some guy named Budnick whom the inmate had never met.
+This time, however, the visitor was some person named Budnick whom the inmate had never met.

 Rodriguez gets a visitor from Hollywood

-Scott Budnick is a former entertainment business guy who, at the time, was best known as the executive producer of the raunchy, hilarious, and stratospherically high-grossing Hangover trilogy.
+Scott Budnick is a former entertainment business guy who, at the time, was best known as the executive producer of the funny, raunchy, and stratospherically high-grossing Hangover trilogy.

 In 2013, shortly after his first visit to meet with Rodriguez, Budnick would leave his Hollywood career to spend all his waking hours as one of the state’s most effective prison and juvenile justice reform activists.
 He is also the president and founder of the Anti-Recidivism Coalition — ARC — a nonprofit dedicated to helping men and women transition out of lock-up to a successful life outside.